didin1453fatih/dbdesigner.id/docs/roadmap.md

 - [ ] Simple backend with login using github
 - [ ] Can to save table and model
 - [ ] Can Load table and model
+- [ ] Centralize table description using vueX

 ### 27 april 2019
 - [ ] Can export to sql script